-Download our Warranty, Care & Maintenance guide here
+Download our Warranty, Care & Maintenance guide here.

 What type of vacuum should I use and how often do you recommend vacuuming?

-The Carpet and Rug Institute provides a great list of recommended vacuums that can be found here.
+The Carpet and Rug Institute provides a list of recommended vacuums that can be found here.
 The CRI recommends vacuuming your carpets at least once a week, and daily in areas of high-traffic use.

-If I use a vacuum that does not have the CRI Seal of Approval, will my carpet warranty be voided?
+If I use a vacuum that does not have the CRI seal of approval, will my carpet warranty be voided?

 While the use of a non-approved vacuum will not void your warranty, using approved vacuum cleaners will extend the life of your carpet and improve the indoor air quality in your home.
 We strongly recommend the use of Carpet and Rug Institute approved vacuum cleaners.
 You’ll find a list here.